lumoscloud-student/student1/README.md

 # student1
 <<<<<<< HEAD
 Hello Class Mate
 Iselin Office Dev Op course in Bangkok- Student1
+Nice class!
+16 march 2016
 Yo
 "You have to learn the rules of the game.
 And then you have to play better than anyone else" CSCO